 These rules may differ in Scotland, where you might have to pay the council tax in full even if your house is empty.

 You might be eligible for a council tax discount depending on your living status, from living on a low income to living with someone who is severely mentally impaired – we’ve put together some different scenarios to help.
-You can also seek advice from MoneyHelper (formally the Money Advice Service).

-My boyfriend stays over 2-3 nights a week – would he have to pay council tax on my property?
+My boyfriend stays over 2 – 3 nights a week – would he have to pay council tax on my property?

 Council tax is worked out with the assumption that at least two adults live in the property.
-If you are the only adult and have qualified for single-person discount, you may need to be careful about having long-term guests.
+If you are the only adult and have qualified for a single-person discount, you may need to be careful about having long-term guests.

 If you are seen as living as a couple, with joint bank accounts, and having children, then you may be seen to be living as a couple, and then liable for an increase in your council tax.